dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Certificate Validation
-Same considerations as EAP-TLS1.3 Section 5.3 {{RFC9190}} apply here in relation to the use of certificates.
+Same considerations as EAP-TLS 1.3 Section 5.3 {{RFC9190}} apply here in relation to the use of certificates.

 When other types of credentials are used such as CWT/CCS, the application needs to have a clear trust-establishment mechanism and identify the pertinent trust anchors {{RFC9528}}.

 ## Certificate Revocation
-Same considerations as EAP-TLS1.3 Section 5.4 {{RFC9190}} apply here in relation to certificates.
+Same considerations as EAP-TLS 1.3 Section 5.4 {{RFC9190}} apply here in relation to certificates.

 When other types of credentials are used such as CWT/CCS, the endpoints are in charge of handling revocation and confirming the validity and integrity of CWT/CCS {{RFC9528}}.